nautobot/nautobot-app-ssot/docs/user/performance.md

 The built-in implementation of `sync_data`, which is the SSoT job method that encompasses all the computationally expensive steps, is composed of 4 steps:

-- Loading data from source adapter
+- Loading data from source adapter (and target adapter in parallel, if enabled)
-- Loading data from target adapter
+- Loading data from target adapter (runs in parallel with source adapter loading, if enabled)
 - Calculating diff
 - Executing synchronization (if the `dry-run` checkbox wasn't ticked)

+!!! note
+    When parallel loading is enabled, the source and target adapters are loaded simultaneously.
+The timing metrics will show the total parallel loading time, and individual adapter load times are logged separately in the job logs.

 For each one of these 4 steps we can capture data for performance analysis: